SanTanBan/PreFlowd/README.md

 Prediction and Prevention of Flood through pre-Flood water diversion to water-crisis/drought-affected areas

 PreFlowd would be the underlying algorithm for a Decision Support System tool for preventing floods.
-The expected logic is as underlined in the Flowchart below (we expect to be using existing Flood and Water-Crisis Prediction algorithms):
+The expected logic is as underlined in the Flowchart (we expect to be using existing Flood and Water-Crisis Prediction algorithms):

 Team Members Contact Info: